 La Pavona dock and boat ride

 La Pavona dock is the more popular dock out of the two, servicing all passengers coming from San Jose and La Fortuna.
-It has secure parking, a restaurant, clean bathrooms, a snack stand, small cafeteria and gift shop.
+It has a parking lot, a restaurant, clean bathrooms, a snack stand, small cafeteria and gift shop.
 There, you can purchase boat tickets and get on/off the public bus.

 The boat ride from La Pavona to Tortuguero village is about 1 hour.
 However, this does depend on the tide.
 In low tide, it can take up to 2 hours since the boats have to go much slower.
 The first time we visited Tortuguero took us 2 hours because we actually got stuck a couple of times, the water level was that low!

-La Pavona has a secure parking lot that costs $10 per night.
+La Pavona has a secure parking lot that costs $10 USD per night.

-Clean bathrooms are available for $1 or 500 colones in the restaurant.
+Clean bathrooms are available for $1 USD or 600 colones in the restaurant.

 How to get to La Pavona Dock